Joey Torres

-Jose "Joey" Torres (born 1958/1959) is an American politician who served as Mayor of Paterson, the third-largest city in New Jersey.
+Jose "Joey" Torres (born 1958) is an American politician who served as mayor of Paterson, New Jersey, the third-largest city in New Jersey.
 Torres served two terms as mayor between 2002 and 2010 and had previously served five terms as a city council member.
 He was again elected May 13 and was sworn in July 1, 2014.
 He pled guilty to corruption charges on September 22, 2017, and was forced to step down from his mayoral position.
-Torres was superseded by Ruby Cotton, the president of the city council, and was replaced by retired city clerk Jane Williams-Warren on October 10, 2017.
+Torres was succeeded by Ruby Cotton, the president of the city council, and was replaced by retired city clerk Jane Williams-Warren on October 10, 2017.

 Background

 Torres is Puerto Rican, born and raised in Paterson.
 He is the youngest of eight children of Juan Torres, who had migrated to the city in 1949, and Catalina Torres.
 The family lived in the Christopher Columbus public housing and owned and operated bodega businesses.
 He is married to Sonia Torres, who ran in a special election to represent of the 2nd Ward of city's council in 2012.